COUNTRY GUIDES Content

 To save birdwatchers the trouble of trawling through online information to supplement the details in their regional field guides, the All the World’s Birds (ATWB) Companion Guides series of Country Guides provides a set of reference eBooks of regularly occurring species for selected countries.

-Each eBook in the series will be updated annually to reflect the latest internationally accepted status of bird species as defined by the International Ornithological Congress (IOC).
-The eBooks will be priced low and will be formatted for all Kindle reading devices (tablets, smartphones, computers).
+Each eBook in the series will be updated annually to reflect the latest internationally accepted status of bird species as defined in The Global Avian Checklist maintained by the AviList Core Team.
 Birders can download the free Kindle reading app to whichever device they will be taking with them.

 Country Guides have been designed to assist birders in understanding which bird species they can expect to have a chance of encountering within subregions of a selected country.
-Each subregion and country lies within one or more wider regions, which are themselves the subject of a ‘Focus on’ Companion Guide – for information about ‘Focus on’ Companion Guides, click here.
+Subregions are selected primarily on the basis of biogeographical features that support distinct habitats and hence different subsets of the country’s avifauna.
+These in turn are derived from the ornithological subregions that make up ‘Focus On’ regions.

 Each Country Guide has a number of important features, including: